Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Chandelier Bar

-The Chandelier in The Cosmopolitan is one of the main attractions at the hotel.
-It is 44 feet tall, and it features a three-level bar within the chandelier.
+The Chandelier at the Cosmopolitan Hotel is one of the coolest bars in Vegas.
+This three-level bar is set within a 44-foot chandelier.
 Each level of the bar makes you feel like you are somewhere different.

 The first level of the bar is in the middle of the casino so it has more of a lounge feel.
-Level 1.5 of the bar is more hidden and makes you feel like you are inside of the chandelier.
-On level two, it is another lounge with lots of seating, but it is not in the middle of the casino.
+Level 1.5 is more hidden and makes you feel like you are inside of the chandelier.
+Level two is another lounge with lots of seating.

 The Verbena is the most popular drink at this bar, and even though it is not officially on the menu, you can still order it.
 This drink is unique because it features a tiny flower that numbs your tongue and allows your tastebuds to experience the drink in a different way.